COVID19Tracking/website/_src/index.md

 From here, you can also [learn about our methodology](/about-tracker/), [see who makes this](/about-team/), and [find out what information states provide and how we handle it](/notes/).

+## Best Practices for Data Release

+[State Testing Data Release - Best Practices](https://docs.google.com/document/d/1OyN6_1UeDePwPwKi6UKZB8GwNC7-kSf1-BO2af8kqVA/edit)—Our recommendations on what data state public health authorities should be releasing, and how.

 ## Our Data In the Press

 * [U.S. Lags in Coronavirus Testing After Slow Response to Outbreak](https://www.nytimes.com/interactive/2020/03/17/us/coronavirus-testing-data.html), The New York Times, March 17, 2020